Jump directly to main content Jump directly to menu

 Contact

-Classroom sessions, online platforms (Microsoft Teams), student forums, one-to-one and group tutorials, and email feedback.
-All project handbooks and learning support materials, and are made available to access online.
+Online platforms (recorded Microsoft Teams sessions), student forums, one-to-one and group tutorials, and email feedback.
+All project handbooks and learning support materials and are made available to access online.

 Feedback